itay-grudev/SingleApplication/README.md

 *   `SIGXCPU` - `24`, CPU time limit exceeded.
 *   `SIGXFSZ` - `25`, File size limit exceeded.

+Additionally the library can recover from being killed with uncatchable signals and will reset the memory block given that there are no other instances running.

 License
 -------
-This library and it's supporting documentation are released under `The MIT License (MIT)` with exception to some of the examples distributed under the terms of the BSD license.
+This library and it's supporting documentation are released under `The MIT License (MIT)` with the exception of some of the examples distributed under the BSD license.